 Figure 1 Schematic of a Kv7.2 subunit with activators flupirtine and retigabine.
 Flupirtine and retigabine activate Kv7.2/7.3 channel complexes resulting in efflux of K+ leading to hyperpolarization and concomitant decrease in the resting membrane potential.
 Kv7.2/7.3 channel complexes are inhibited due to the release of calcium from the endoplasmic reticulum and the activation of M1-type muscarinic receptors by acetylcholine.
 Excessive levels of glutamate activating N-methyl-D-aspartic acid receptors which leads to an influx of Ca2+ ions into neurones is indirectly antagonised by the retigabine- or flupirtine-induced hyperpolarization suppressing free intracellular Ca2+ ion levels reducing neuronal excitability.
 AKAP: A-kinase anchoring protein; CaM: Calmodulin; NMDAR: N-methyl-D-aspartic acid receptor; PKC: Protein kinase C; PLC: Phospholipase C.

 Figure 2 Pathophysiology of fibromyalgia.
 Neuronal excitability due to amplified and altered central nervous system functioning linked to peripheral generators is associated with central sensitization.
-The central sensitization reflects the altered biochemistry and neurotransmitter levels. up arrow: Raised levels relative to healthy subjects; down arrow: Lowered levels relative to healthy subjects; CFS: Cerebrospinal fluid.
+The central sensitization reflects the altered biochemistry and neurotransmitter levels.
+Up arrow: Raised levels relative to healthy subjects; Down arrow: Lowered levels relative to healthy subjects; CFS: Cerebrospinal fluid.

 Table 1 Examples of current pharmacological treatments of fibromyalgia[40,46]